back to the MAIN INDEX

 Their only weak point is to last so little.

-THE GHETTO
+THE JEWISH GHETTO

 the siege of the ghetto (Canto XII)

-More than the place itself, for which Berneri spends but a few words (It's a rather miserable enclosure of streets, / As it is shady, and rather saddening.), the author mentions the roman Jews' language.
+More than the place itself, for which Berneri spends but a few words (It's a rather miserable enclosure of streets, / As it is shady, and rather saddening.), the author mentions the Roman Jews' language.

 Let us conclude with a curious detail.